nahla-educate/Cloth_Simulation/README.md

 Once you've navigated to the project directory, you can open the Unity project by following these steps:

-Launch the Unity Hub application (if you haven't installed it yet, download and install it from the Unity website).
+* Launch the Unity Hub application (if you haven't installed it yet, download and install it from the Unity website).

-In Unity Hub, click on the "Projects" tab.

-Click on the "Add" button and navigate to the directory where you cloned the project.
+* Click on the "Add" button and navigate to the directory where you cloned the project.

-Select the project folder (the one containing the Assets, ProjectSettings, etc. directories) and click "Select Folder".
+* Select the project folder (the one containing the Assets, ProjectSettings, etc. directories) and click "Select Folder".

-The project will now appear in your Unity Hub projects list.
+* The project will now appear in your Unity Hub projects list.
 Click on it to open it in the Unity Editor.

 ## Technologies Used